multiversx/mx-sdk-dapp/README.md

 #### 4.1 Signing transactions

-To sign transactions, you first need to create the `Transaction` object then pass it to the initialized provider.
+To sign transactions, you first need to create the `Transaction` object, then pass it to the initialized provider.

 ```typescript
 import { Address, Transaction, TransactionPayload } from '@multiversx/sdk-core';